centreon/centreon-documentation/en/releases/centreon-core.md

 - [Authentication] Fixed PHP error when debug is enabled with OIDC authentication
 - [CLAPI] Fixed LDAP configuration ID for export and import
 - [Configuration] Fixed Centreon Broker configuration that could be empty or deleted
-- [Configuration] Fixed the list of host models that was not available if the database name was different from the default
+- [Configuration] Fixed the list of host template that was not available if the database name was different from the default
 - [UX] Fixed display of tooltips in configuration forms
 - [UX] Non admin user do not have the same submenu subsections
 - [UX] Removed "Animation effects" option